André Stil: Life

 Born in Hergnies, Nord, a small town in the coal-mining region of northern France, Stil was educated at the University of Lille, earning a degree in philosophy.
 He taught at the University from 1941 to 1944.
 Having joined the Communist Party in 1940, he then held a series of increasingly senior editorial positions with communist newspapers.
 He was secretary-general of Liberté until 1949, then editor-in-chief of Ce soir.
 He served as editor of the party's main newspaper, L'Humanité, until 1956, continuing to contribute thereafter, and from 1950 to 1970 he was a member of the French Communist Party's central committee.

 Beginning in 1949, he published some fifty volumes, comprising mainly socialist realist novels, but also short stories and a volume of verse.
 Supported by Louis Aragon, he won the Stalin Prize for his trilogy The First Clash (1951–1953).
 He won the Grand Prix du Roman Populaire, was awarded the Legion d'Honneur, and in 1977 was elected one of the ten members of the Academie Goncourt.

 In 1956 he published a report from the Hungarian Revolution, describing an apparent mass murder of Hungarian communists.
-However Peter Fryer, a British journalist and Marxist who, unlike Stil was present during the Revolution and Soviet crack-down, questioned Stil's account arguing that 'Stil [was] obviously performing the disagreeable task of a propagandist making the most of a small number of atrocities.'
+However Peter Fryer, a British journalist and Marxist who, unlike Stil was present during the revolution and Soviet crackdown, questioned Stil's account arguing that "Stil [was] obviously performing the disagreeable task of a propagandist making the most of a small number of atrocities."
 Indeed, Fryer refuted Stil's account pointing out that those killed were in fact members of the hated AVH secret police.

+Stil was arrested for "inciting ... public demonstrations, armed or otherwise", "provocation to violence" and "conspiring against France’s military security" This was the result of stories he had written about, among other things, American General Matthew Ridgway and allegations "that the US had engaged in bacteriological warfare in Korea."
+Although he was held in Fresnes Prison awaiting trial, he was eventually released without charge.